Josef Peer, Austria’s Oldest Man, Turns 108

 Each of Pompanon’s birthdays from her 100th was attended by city mayor François Roger.

-Pompanon’s age was verified by Cyril Depoudent of Les Grands Centenaires Français, and was validated by the GRG and the ESO on 27 November 2014 and 2 February 2020 respectively.
+Pompanon’s age was verified by Cyril Depoudent of Les Grands Centenaires Français, and was validated by the ESO on 2 February 2020.

 ATTRIBUTION